AndrewChild/LocalBoulders/README.md

 # TODO:
 	Python:
-	- Intro?
 	- gps coords for boulders
 	- move LaTeX specific stuff to its own folder/project
         - maybe move class.ref to genLaTeX
-    - limit image height/add more functionality for image scalling
 	- histograms are small and hard to read.
 Might be good to group routes by color instead of V grade to save some space
-	- add list of photo creds to index
     LaTeX:
     - GPS index of boulders
 	- Photo credit index
     - arete shortcut
+	- little bug where image links don't take you to the right page, but do display the right page
     Other:
     - Consider alternatives to LaTeX.
 HTML?
     - documentation